DEFRA/ffc-jenkins-pipeline-library/README.md

 Takes three parameters:
 - The ID of the Kubernetes credentials previously setup in Jenkins
-- the name of the image
+- the name of the chart
-- the name of the tag
+- container image tag that was deployed by this chart

 Example usage: